zevio/PCU/README.md

 ### For Windows users

-Some Windows users could encounter linking problems installing spacy, if so, launch ```make install``` as an administrator.
+Some Windows users might encounter linking problems installing spacy, if so, launch ```make install``` as an administrator.